 We were able to testify from personal experience that physical abuse comes with a feeling of powerlessness.
 To experience abuse without intervention gives children and teens a scary message about their personal worth and what to expect from other people.

 The National Fraternal Order of Police and many other law enforcement officials supported this bill.
-Their support demonstrates that they view the responsibility of reporting abuse and neglect as central to their jobs — and statistics bear out that this is true.
-Partnering with them will enhance the relationship between law enforcement and children’s services, and further develop the safety net for vulnerable children.
+Their support demonstrated that they viewed the responsibility of reporting abuse and neglect as central to their jobs — and statistics bear out that this is absolutely true.